 3rd Place - Vickie Elson, "Creepy Crawlers and Other Critters"

-Please join us on 7:30pm Wednesday, August 19 at the Natural History Museum (exact location TBA).
+Please join us on 7:30pm Wednesday, November 18, at the Natural History Museum (exact location TBD).